kmair/Caption-and-Object-Detection/README.md

 Note: Allow the laptop's camera permissions to capture.

+## Future Work:

+Plans to extend the latter to a saved mp4 file.

 ## Acknowledgements:

 A lot of help from Adrian Rosenbrock and Jason Brownlee's articles described above.